Licuala grandis is an incredibly elegant-looking, slow-growing perfect for your new palm collection.

 The long, firm fronds that support the leaves are also a bit dangerous as they have a row of curved thorns at the base where the leaf’s stem meets the slim wooden trunk of the tree.

-Licuala Palm leaves are few.
+Licuala Palm has a few fan-like fronds.
 A tree may have only about a dozen leaves.
 Even so, the size and dramatic structure of the leaves make the tree seem quite full.

 As the marble-sized fruits mature, they turn bright red.
 Each fruit houses a single seed.
 The Licuala fruit is not edible for humans, but birds and fruit bats like it.